 This 730 evaluation guide's focus is to present this information in an easy to understand format so we can lift the mystery that sometimes surrounds 730 evaluations.

 This guide is not legal advice and not intended to apply to your specific case or factual situation.
-Please consult with an experienced California family law attorney if you have any questions or need representation.
-Our family law attorneys are available to discuss your situation if you currently have or will have a case in Orange County, California.
+Please consult with an experienced California family law attorney like those at our firm if you need representation.
+Our family law attorneys handle family law matters in each of the seven Southern California counties.
+We have offices in Orange County, Los Angeles and San Diego.

 A 730 evaluator is the Court's appointed expert and is not hired by either party.
 Therefore, a court ordered 730 evaluation is intended to be an unbiased, objective evaluation of facts or a matter for which an expert opinion will help the Court.